KhalidMued/QrCodeGenerator/README.md

 ## Description

 This project is a simple QR code generator web application built with React.
 It allows users to generate QR codes from text input and download them as image files.
+As well as for their contact information.

 ## Usage